Mission, Vision, and Values

-St. Peter’s is a community of God’s grace which fulfills Jesus’ command to love God, love others, and share the Gospel, by the power of the Holy Spirit.
+St. Peter’s is a community of God’s grace that fulfills Jesus’ commands to love God, love others, and share the Gospel by the power of the Holy Spirit.
 The vision of the Church is to be a community called by God to make disciples of all people, growing in faith and spiritual maturity, and transforming the world around us.

 Biblical Teaching and Preaching

 Since “faith comes from hearing, and hearing through the word of Christ” (Rom.
-10:17), we are committed to teaching and preaching which has its authority firmly rooted in the Scriptures.
-We believe truly biblical teaching and preaching is practical.
+10:17), we are committed to teaching and preaching that has its authority firmly rooted in the Scriptures.
+We believe true biblical teaching and preaching is practical.
 We encourage all believers to be students of the Word of God.

-Acts 2:42 clearly teaches that community life (koinonia) is a central characteristic of the Church of Jesus Christ; therefore, we are committed to using the resources of our community in meeting one another’s needs with gladness and generosity; having regular fellowship at church and in homes, especially through sharing meals; providing a place of welcome, safety, respect, and mutual encouragement; and being an intentionally diverse community with regard to race, ethnicity, economic-status, church background, and social background.
+Acts 2:42 clearly teaches that community life (koinonia) is a central characteristic of the Church of Jesus Christ; therefore, we are committed to using the resources of our community to meet one another’s needs with gladness and generosity by having regular fellowship at church and in homes, especially through sharing meals; providing a place of welcome, safety, respect, and mutual encouragement; and being an intentionally diverse community with regard to race, ethnicity, economic-status, church background, and social background.

-All Christians are called in the Great Commandment (Matt.
+All Christians are called by the Great Commandment (Matt.
 22:36-40) and the Great Commission (Matt.
 28:18-20) to be disciples of Jesus.
-As disciples, we are commanded to know Jesus Christ, who is the way, the truth, and the life; be disciplined by the Spirit in our personal lives: thoughts, emotions, decisions, relationships, and actions; and make Jesus known to others, that is, making and growing disciples.
+As disciples, we are commanded to know Jesus Christ, who is the Way, the Truth, and the Life; be disciplined by the Spirit in our personal lives: thoughts, emotions, decisions, relationships, and actions; and make Jesus known to others, that is, making and growing disciples.

 God sets out his agenda for his people in Deut.
 6:4-9—we are to love God with everything that makes us who we are and teach our families to do the same.
 We see in Genesis 1:26-28 and 2:18-25 this has always been essential to God’s will for us.
 Because of this, we are committed to building strong families through enriching marriages; encouraging parents; providing age-appropriate discipleship and fellowship for children and youth; and integrating all ages into the work and worship of the church.

 In every generation, God calls leaders to raise up their successors.
 Moses raised up Joshua (Deut.
 31:14-23) and Paul raised up Timothy (Acts 16:1-5).
-Because of our special relationships with Beeson Divinity School and the ACNA, and the number of leaders in large corporations we have in our community, we believe that God has placed a special call on St. Peter’s to develop biblical Anglican leaders, lay and ordained, for the 21st century.
+Because of our special relationships with Beeson Divinity School and the Anglican Church in North America, and the number of business leaders we have in our community, we believe that God has placed a special call on St. Peter’s to develop biblical Anglican leaders, lay and ordained, for the 21st century.

-In Acts 1:8, Christ commands his church to be his witnesses throughout the world, beginning in their hometowns (i.e., their “Jerusalem”).
-Our love for God and our love for our neighbor compels us to reach out beyond the boundaries of our church to share the Gospel through foreign and local missions, church planting, works of mercy, and intentional evangelism.
+In Acts 1:8, Christ commands his Church to be his witnesses throughout the world, beginning in their hometowns (i.e., their “Jerusalem”).
+Our love for God and neighbor compels us to reach out beyond the boundaries of our church to share the Gospel through foreign and local missions, church planting, works of mercy, and intentional evangelism.

 While you may not be familiar with Anglicanism, you are more than likely familiar with some famous Anglicans: C.S.
 Lewis, J.I.
-Packer, Bono, Desmond Tutu, George Washington, Francis Scott Key, F.D.R., George H.W.
+Packer, Bono, Desmond Tutu, George Washington, Francis Scott Key, Franklin Delano Roosevelt, George H.W.
 Bush, John Wesley, Jane Austen, T.S.
-Eliot, Dorothy Sayers, and William Wordsworth to name a few.
+Eliot, Dorothy Sayers, and William Wordsworth, to name a few.

 As England colonized the world, she took her church with her.
-Upon decolonization, the state church was no longer present, but the theology and the heritage of the church remained.
+Upon decolonization, the state church was no longer present, but the theology and heritage of the church remained.
 This brought about the creation of the Anglican Communion, which now is represented in 164 countries, with a total of about 80 million members worldwide, organized into 38 autonomous Provinces.
-Unlike the Catholic Church which is centered around the Pope in the Province of Rome, the Anglican Communion is led by a cooperation of Archbishops from all the global Anglican Provinces.
+Unlike the Roman Catholic Church, which is centered around the pope in the Province of Rome, the Anglican Communion is led by a cooperation of Archbishops from all the global Anglican Provinces.